 1. All volunteers are required to take a food safety quiz.
 We have a free, online version available here: www.servefood.wichita.gov

 2. Volunteers who are ages 18 and older also must take a safe environment class called Virtus.
 The Lord’s Diner serves a vulnerable population.
 We strive to keep everyone who comes through our doors safe.
-To schedule Virtus training, contact Mary Claire at email@example.com to schedule.
+The Lord’s Diner offers a Virtus class on the first Thursday of each month at 5 P.M.
+To reserve your spot, contact Mary Claire at email@example.com.

 How old do volunteers need to be?